mattytrog/Yaesu-FT757GX/Readme.txt

 Replacement chipset and first ever custom firmware for the FT757GX transceiver

-For display CPU, choose DISPLAY_CPU_TMS_2370 folder.
-Thanks to Rudolf Kauls.

-For FTPlus, choose MAIN_CPU_FT_PLUS.
-READ THE SUPPLEMENT!!!
-THIS IS NOT OPTIONAL!!!
+Permalinks added.

 For the replacement light bar, go into METER LIGHT BAR

 **NEW**
-FOR A STOCK CPU IMPLEMENTATION, CHECK OUT FT_MINUS.
-ITS IN THE MAIN_CPU_FT_PLUS FOLDER
+FOR A STOCK CPU IMPLEMENTATION, CHECK OUT FT_MINUS PERMALINKED ABOVE

 SHOULD WORK WITH A LARGE VARIETY OF CHIPS (TESTED WITH PIC-BASED DISPLAY CPU AND PIC18F452)